yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### PROFILE INITIALIZED

-The event `EVENT_UP_PROFILE_INITIALIZED` will be fired when Soomla Profile has been initialized.
+The event `EVENT_UP_PROFILE_INITIALIZED` will be triggered when Soomla Profile has been initialized.

 ``` objectivec
 // observe the event: